String Instruments Tuition

 - Free Zoom software or app.²

-- Waltons Music has Zoom headphones and microphones that are ideal for online music tuition and are available at 5% discounts for enrolled New School students.
-If you would like to obtain a discount, please contact Waltons with your instrument choice and include a scan or photo of your course payment receipt.
+- Waltons Music offers its Zoom ZUM-2PMP Podcasting Pack, ideal for online music tuition, at a 5% discount for currently enrolled New School students.
+If you would like to obtain this discount, please contact Waltons and include a scan or photo of your tuition payment receipt.

 - If you haven’t learned music with Zoom before, please see our printable Zoom for Students information sheet for information on how to download and set up Zoom for music tuition.